 Focusing on trial development from initial stages through to end results of changing clinical practice, she provided guests with insight into the vital role TROG Cancer Research plays for researchers, medical professionals, patients, and the wider community.
 As well as enjoying a sumptuous high tea, guests showed great generosity taking part in a silent auction and raffle with plenty of donated prizes.

-You can also host your own Tea4TROG, and in the past, we have had with numerous successful events take place across the country during the month of October, all funds raised going directly to TROG Cancer Research clinical trials.
+Did you know there are opportunities to host your own Tea4TROG?
+In conjunction with our annual event, we have had numerous successful events take place across the country during the month of October, with funds going directly to TROG Cancer Research clinical trials.

-Our event sponsors included ACIM Solutions, Monica Clare Recruitment and Varley Group with support from local companies such as Seed Consulting and The Marketing GP.
+In the past, these events have been sponsored by ACIM Solutions, Monica Clare Recruitment and the Varley Group with support from local companies such as Seed Consulting and The Marketing GP.

 Keep up to date with TROG news, subscribe to our community newsletter.

 ABN: 45 132 672 292